wipplelang/wipple/compiler-docs/src/overview.md

 ## Code generation

 Wipple compiles to an intermediate representation (IR) via a `Codegen` fact.
-Then, the IR is monomorphized and compiled to WebAssembly.
+Then, the IR is monomorphized and compiled to JavaScript.